 What's the most efficient shipping workflow for your business?
 The answer depends on the types of shipments you send out the door each day, your shipping volume, average containers in a shipment, and many other factors.
 It's also key to know whether your goals are to reduce shipping rates, improve warehouse efficiency, improve customer service, or balance all three key outcomes.

-For many businesses, one shipping workflow might represent 50-60% of your shipping transactions but having flexible shipping workflows to adapt to all of your shipping needs will help you maximize efficiency and cost savings.
+For many businesses, one shipping workflow might represent 50-60% of your shipping transactions but having flexible shipping workflows to adapt to all of your shipping needs will help you maximize shipping department efficiency and cost savings.

 Walk Through Your Process Backward